SAP/abap-file-formats/doc/decision-log/0001-json-version.md

 JSON schema:
 * Declare field `version` as `const` located on root level
-1. Name `ABCD-v1.json` or `ABCD-v.1.json` for the first version of the JSON schema for ABAP object type `ABCD`
+1. Name `ABCD-v1.json` for the first version of the JSON schema for ABAP object type `ABCD`
 2. Store all versions in `ABCD.json` and resolve the version inside by JSON schema logic